scopplestone/testing/docs/userguide/features-and-models/DSMC.md

 #### Electronic Relaxation

-For the modelling of electronic relaxation, two models are available: the model by Liechty et al. [@Liechty2011a], where each particle has a specific electronic state and the model by Burt and Eswar [@Burt2015b], where each particle has an electronic distribution function attached.
-Both models utilize tabulated energy levels, which can be found in literature for a wide range of species (e.g. for monatomic [@NISTASD], diatomic [@Huber1979], polyatomic [@Herzberg1966] molecules).
+For the modelling of electronic relaxation, two models are available: the model by Liechty et al. {cite}`Liechty2011a`, where each particle has a specific electronic state and the model by Burt and Eswar {cite}`Burt2015b`, where each particle has an electronic distribution function attached.
+Both models utilize tabulated energy levels, which can be found in literature for a wide range of species (e.g. for monatomic {cite}`NISTASD`, diatomic {cite}`Huber1979`, polyatomic {cite}`Herzberg1966` molecules).
 An example database `DSMCSpecies_electronic_state_full_Data.h5` can be found in e.g. `piclas/regressioncheck/checks/NIG_Reservoir/CHEM_EQUI_TCE_Air_5Spec`, where the energy levels are stored in containers and accessed via the species name, e.g. `Part-Species1-SpeciesName=N2`.
 Each level is described by its degeneracy in the first column and by the energy in [J] in the seconed column.
 To include electronic excitation in the simulation, the following parameters are required

     Particles-DSMC-ElectronicModel  = 0     !
 No electronic energy is considered (default) = 1     !
 Model by Liechty